firebase/firebase-tools/README.md

   Available commands are:

   bootstrap
-    Creates a new Firebase powered app from a number of prebuild templates to quickly get a project up and running.
+    Creates a new Firebase powered app from a prebuilt template to quickly get a project up and running.
 This creates a new folder and prompts you through all the required settings.

   deploy